pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 ## <a id="troubleshooting"></a> Troubleshooting

-You might run into cases where a workload running on your cluster does not show up in the Application Live View overview, or the Details pages do not load any information while running, or other similar issues.
+You might run into cases where a workload running on your cluster does not appear in the Application Live View overview, or the Details pages do not load any information while running, or other similar issues.
 For help with troubleshooting common issues, see [Troubleshooting](../../app-live-view/troubleshooting.hbs.md).